acesnik/SingleCellProteomicsTutorial/README.md

 This is a tutorial for analyzing single-cell imaging proteomic data based on the analysis available finalized at this location.

+The main aim of the tutorial is to demonstrate and guide the usage of imaging proteomic data, including filtering cells, performing batch normalization, and calculating a pseudotime from the expression of markers for the cell cycle.
+Finally, the students will work on displaying the expression of an important cell cycle regulated protein over the cell cycle.

 https://github.com/CellProfiling/SingleCellProteogenomics

 ## Structure